What’s happening?

 We’re continuing to advocate for the needs and opportunities for Māori, Pacific peoples, women, disabled people, and other underserved communities, whose needs must be considered in the new system design.

-To help ensure everyone has the opportunity to engage and understand the process, we can offer support.
+To help ensure everyone has the opportunity to have their voice heard, we can offer support.